Volunteer at Gammelgården Museum of Scandia! There are many ways to share your talents:

 Artifact Donations

 Gammelgården Museum of Scandia welcomes donations and appreciates your willingness to share artifacts and their stories.
 There are guidelines that help you (the donor) and Gammelgården in making the decision to donate.
-The artifacts we accept need to tell the story of Swedish Immigration to Minnesota, especially relating to the years 1850–1880 as that is our focus.
+The artifacts we accept need to tell the story of Swedish immigration to Minnesota, especially pre-1850s to mid-1880s, as that is our focus; or relating to the Peter Magnus Nelson family who lived in the Prastgård (Pastor’s Home).

 Often, artifacts are presented to us as gifts of love because they represent family members now departed, but much loved and revered.
 We always are honored to receive the artifact and the story.